-MountPoint regular expression Column Value Meaning This is related to the file systems which are remotely mounted.
+Column Value Meaning MountPoint regular expression /workspace If set, the file systems with the matching mount point should be excluded/included.
+In this example: All file systems located in $\ensuremath{\text{/workspace}}$.
+Remote host name regular expression tor.
+This is related to the file systems which are remotely mounted.
 If set, the remote file systems with the matching remote host should be excluded/included.
-In this example: All remote hosts with the matching remote host should be excluded/included.
 In this example: All remote hosts starting with "tor" such as tor.test.com or tor.prod.com.
+Monitored host regular expression tor.
 This refers to the hostname collected by the OS.
-If set, all the OS-collected metrics for the matching host should be • /workspace • Remote host name regular expression set, the remote file systems with the matching remote host should be excluded/included.
-In this example: All remote hosts starting with "tor" such as tor.test.com or tor.prod.com.
-This refers to the hostname collected by the OS.
-If set, all the OS-collected metrics for the matching host should be In this example: All file systems located in /workspace. tor.
-This refers to the hostname collected by the OS.
-If set, all the OS-collected metrics for the matching host should be tor. set, the remote file systems with the matching remote host should be excluded/included.
-In this example: All remote hosts starting with "tor" such as Monitored host tor. , In this example: All hosts starting with "tor" such as tor.test.com or tor.prod.com.
+If set, all the OS-collected metrics for the matching host should be excluded/included.
+In this example: All hosts starting with "tor" such as tor.test.com or tor.prod.com.

-NOTE: For complete information about the regular expressions syntax, see Appendix: Building regular expressions in Foglight.
+i NOTE: For complete information about the regular expressions syntax, see Appendix: Building regular expressions in Foglight.